-Admission arrangements to the Reception Year in September 2025
+Admission arrangements to the Reception Year in September 2026

 Parents (see Note 1) wishing to apply for the Reception Year in September must complete the common application form provided by their home local authority (the home LA).
 This form must be completed even if your child attends our Nursery or other school nursery /pre-school setting.
 The home LA is the LA in whose area the parents live at the time of the application.
 The form must be returned to that LA no later than 12 noon on 15 January.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
 Offers and refusals of places will be posted by the home LA.
+Applicants applying through Newcastle City Council can apply online via the Citizen's Portal (www.newcastle.org/CitizenPortal LIVE/en).
+A paper application form is available as an alternative; this is available from local schools or the School Admissions Team at admissions.information@newcastle.gov.uk and must be returned to Newcastle City Council.